Agent-ZH/ROAH-v0.1a/README.md

 Copyright
 ZH

-This aircraft addon is licensed under the GNU General Public License V3.0 License.
+This scenery addon is licensed under the GNU General Public License V3.0 License.